ghassanalrayyes/E-Harkness/README.md

 Some features and functionality:
 ===============================
 * Automatic even distribution of students on the table.
 The algorithm uses the most effecient and space-maximizing layout.
 * The student data is pulled from a universal student directory PDF which has very inconsistent formatting.
-Unpacking this PDF was generally a nightmare, and required a convoluted decision tree (inside the Reader class)
+Unpacking this PDF was generally a nightmare, and required a convoluted decision tree (inside the Reader class).

 Concepts/Technbologies (practiced):
 ========================